Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: The speed of BBM

 First, decompose the supercritical GWP into two sets of particles: particles with infinite line of descent, which, following the terminology in \cite{BSS2013}, we call skeleton particles; and particles with finite line of descent, which we call the doomed particles.
 By Lemma~\ref{decomp}, each skeleton particle gives rise to a GWP consisting only of skeleton particles with p.g.f.

 where $q$ is the probability of extinction for the underlying GWP and $\bar{q}=1-q$.
 Also, by Lemma~\ref{decomp}, each doomed particle starts her own single-type GWP with p.g.f.

 Observe that $(f^*)'(1)=f'(1)=\mu$.
-Let $\kappa=\tilde{f}'(1)=f'(q)$, and define $k=\kappa-1$.
+Recall that $m=\mu-1>0$.
 It is clear that each skeleton particle produces at least one skeleton particle, and can produce doomed particles as well, whereas a doomed particle only produces doomed particles.

 Now we translate this decomposition into the language of multi-type GWPs, see \cite[Chapter 5]{AN1972}.
 We define the skeleton particles to be of type $1$, and the doomed particles to be of type $2$, so that the underlying GWP is a two-type GWP, and we have the following decomposition for the BBM: